Java Message Service (JMS) is a widely used messaging API that is included as

-If you are interested in integrating Kafka with an existing JMS broker (i.e. without replacing it) then you are encouraged to look at the Kafka Connect API or any pre-built Kafka Source or Sink Connectors for JMS.
+If you are interested in integrating Kafka with an existing JMS broker (that is, without replacing it) then you are encouraged to look at the Kafka Connect API or any pre-built Kafka Source or Sink Connectors for JMS.

 JMS 1.1 Compatibility¶

-JMS brokers typically provide distinct Topic and Queue functionality that reflects that in the JMS Specification.
-By contrast, Kafka provides only one abstraction - partitioned topics - which are actually distributed commit logs and behave differently to the traditional messaging system notion of a topic.
+JMS brokers typically provide distinct Topic and Queue functionality that reflects the topic and queue functionality in the JMS Specification.
+By contrast, Kafka provides only one abstraction - partitioned topics - which are actually distributed commit logs and behave differently than the traditional messaging system notion of a topic.
 In practice, Kafka topics can mimic the behavior of either topics or queues in the traditional messaging system sense.